fabianegli/singlecell_proteomics/README.md

 The only requirements for the reproduciton are a conda installation and this repository.

+[reproduce-with-conda-and-containers.zip](https://github.com/fabianegli/singlecell_proteomics/archive/refs/tags/reproduce-with-conda-and-containers.zip) is the release that containins all information necessary for the reproduction of notebook.

 ### Step by Step instructions for `conda`

 1. Get a copy of this repository and open a shell in it.